RegardsOss/regards-deployment/README.md

 This repository is used to build IZPACK jar for system deployment.

-REGARDS is still under heavy development.
-Operational version V1.0.0 is planed for 2018.
+REGARDS is still under development. **The version is a beta version**.

 :warning: If you want to run regards-frontend compilation using root user you have to add the hereunder line in your .npmrc file.
 If your root user does not have any .npmrc file yet, you can create it in your root user home directory.
 You can read [npm documentation about npmrc here](https://docs.npmjs.com/files/npmrc).